 Biowatch South Africa is a SKI founding partner and is the SKI lead partner.
-An environmental and social justice NGO, Biowatch challenges industrial agriculture and demonstrates ecologically sustainable alternatives to ensure biodiversity, food sovereignty and social justice.
-Biowatch works simultaneously at policy level and directly with projects on the ground involving small-holder farmers.
-Biowatch is supporting small-holder farmers in agroecological practice, and affirming and building on traditional agricultural knowledge through agroecological training, farmer exchanges and supporting seed rituals.
-Biowatch works in five project sites in northern KwaZulu-Natal: Ingwavuma, KwaNgwanase, Pongola, Mkhuze and Mtubatuba.
+An environmental and social justice NGO, Biowatch challenges industrial agriculture and demonstrates ecologically sustainable alternatives to ensure biodiversity, food sovereignty, and social justice.
+Biowatch works simultaneously at the policy level and directly with projects on the ground involving small-holder farmers.
+Biowatch is supporting small-holder farmers in agroecological practice, and affirming and building on traditional agricultural knowledge through agroecological training, farmer exchanges, and supporting seed rituals.
+Biowatch works in five project sites in northern KwaZulu-Natal: Ingwavuma, KwaNgwanase, Pongola, Mkhuze, and Mtubatuba.